Ronald J. Garan Jr.: Education

-Garan graduated from Roosevelt High School in Yonkers, New York, in 1979.
-He earned a Bachelor of Science degree in business economics from the State University of New York College at Oneonta in 1982; a Master of Aeronautical Science degree from Embry-Riddle Aeronautical University, 1994; and a Master of Science degree in aerospace engineering from the University of Florida, 1996.
+Garan graduated from Roosevelt High School in Yonkers, New York in 1979.
+He earned a Bachelor of Science degree in business economics from the State University of New York College at Oneonta in 1982, a Master of Aeronautical Science degree from Embry-Riddle Aeronautical University in 1994, and a Master of Science degree in aerospace engineering from the University of Florida in 1996.